P-mandevillei/chem-4050-5050/project_1/README.md

 1. Raising the pressure (and therefore chemical potential) of $N_2$, which has a smaller adsorption energy compared to $H_2$ and stronger repulsion.
 This would help more $N_2$ bind to the surface.
 2. Removing ammonia, therefore lowering its chemical potential.
 This would further lower the coverage of $NH_3$ on the surface, preventing it from blocking reaction sites.

+Caveats of the current model:

+1. $N_2$ and $H_2$ interact through induced-dipoles, which can be reasonably modeled by the Lennard-Jones potential.
+However, ammonia has a strong dipole moment and can hydrogen bond, which makes the Lennard-Jones model inaccurate.
+To model the binding of ammonia more accurately, a force field should be selected that takes into account these additional interactions.
+2. It is possible that different molecules have different preferences for binding sites.
+For example, hydrogen might preferentially bind at the fourfold sites.
+A more accurate model could allow three kinds of binding sites to have different adsorption energies and different interaction distances.

 ## 5: Animation
 Animation with $\mu_{H2}=0$ and $T=116K$, saving every 100 frames for a total simulation time of 10000 frames: